julianrojas87/era-ldf/README.md

 # era-ldf
-Linked Data Fragments Web interface for serving geospatially fragments from the ERA KG
+Linked Data Fragments Web interface for serving geospatial data fragments from the ERA KG